deviunter/QuestSystem/README.md

 • Generated quests.
 Adding the ability to generate quests from templates for the **OCG CONFRONTATION** and **MEASURE** types

+• **GENERATED OBJECTIVES** Save & Load, in QuestSystem or in outer game systems

 # WHAT'S NEW

+`v.
+1.0.5`
+Added Objective Spawner - class for spawn objective separetly from QuestBase.

 `v.
 1.0.4`
 Added Data Asset for generated objectives.